VJBS - Vee Jefferson

 I always knew Rev. Moss was destined for greatness.
 It was written all over him.

-Am I surprised that Rev. Moss is the pastor of a church who has been brought front and center for massive exposure during this very historic and monumental political campaign and journey?
+Am I surprised that Rev. Moss is the pastor of a church that has been brought front and center for massive exposure during this very historic and monumental political campaign and journey?

 Of course not.
 Not at all.